wisnieibiszkopty/campaign_crud/README.md

 # CampaignCrud

+A simple CRUD application for managing campaigns for sellers.
+It was built using Angular 19 and PrimeNG.
+It implements the following user story:

 ## User story

 I want to be able to create, edit or delete a separate campaign for each of my products I want to sell; Sellers to enter the following information for each campaign: